geojeff/busser/docs/CoffeeScriptHelp.md

 CoffeeScript Help
 -----------------

-This document describes attractive features of CoffeeScript, with examples from busser and busboy:
+This document describes attractive features of CoffeeScript, with examples from busser.coffee and chance.coffee:

 * **less code**.
 As conventions offered by CoffeeScript are used, there are fewer lines of code, not just by the omission of {, }, (, and ), but by language features